abdelatifsd/Adjacent/README.md

 But many catalogs start with none of that.

-Adjacent addresses a different problem:
+Adjacent explores a different question:

-> How can a system start with only a catalog, produce useful recommendations early, and become cheaper and more reliable as it is used?
+> Can we build useful recommendation structure starting only from a catalog and make it cheaper, faster, and more reliable as the system is used?

+### The Core Idea

-Instead of committing to a heavy offline pipeline or permanent LLM inference, Adjacent is designed to transition:
+Instead of committing to heavy offline pipelines or permanent LLM inference, Adjacent is designed to transition from vector-heavy to graph-native recommendations.

-- from semantic similarity (embeddings),
+- **Embeddings** provide the initial signal
+- **LLMs** infer relationships asynchronously, only where needed
+- A **knowledge graph** is built lazily, anchored to real queries

+**LLM inference is not part of the serving path.** It is used only to construct and reinforce structure.

+Once a product's local graph becomes sufficiently dense, queries for that product rely purely on graph-based retrieval — no inference, lower latency, lower cost.

+**As the graph matures:**
-- to selective LLM inference,
+- LLM calls drop
-- to fast, graph-native recommendations.

-This is enabled by asynchronous graph construction: queries return immediately using existing graph structure and embeddings, while background workers run LLM inference and materialize new edges.
-Users never wait for graph enrichment.

-The graph is built lazily, only where queries demand it.
-As structure accumulates, reliance on inference decreases, latency drops, and cost amortizes over time.
+- Latency improves
+- Cost amortizes naturally

 What begins as a cold-start solution gradually becomes a reusable semantic asset: one that supports recommendations first, then broader reasoning and analysis as the graph matures.